David-Ciz/silver-truth/docs/ensemble.md

     - each parquet file contains, among other information:
         - a checksum for each file/image;
         - the name of each file.
-    - the parquet files are saved in github (?).
+    - the parquet files are saved in github/mlflow (?).

 2. Create Ensemble databank:
     - for each ground truth, create the input series (a sequence of images corresponding to the same cell: norm_seg, seg1, seg2...):